HITOA/LWFC/README.md

 TODO :

+-Allow to use Mirroring/Rotating etc.

+-Optimize the algorithm to find pattern.

+-Remove the confusion between PatternSize and OutputSize

+DONE :

 -Allow to use rectangular sample.
-Done

 -Allow to compute rectangular output.

--Allow to use Mirroring/Rotating etc.

--Optimize the algorithm to find pattern.
+-Upgrading how entropy are calculated. (actually it's just simplified but it's faster and give the same result sooo..)

 -Allow to save PatternMap data to not recalculate each time (it took even more time than generating content some time).

--Upgrading how entropy are calculated.

--Remove the confusion between PatternSize and OutputSize